chenmingyong0423/go-mongox/README.md

 English | [中文简体](./README-zh_CN.md)

 # Introduction
+> The documentation was written for v0.0.1 and will be updated soon for v0.0.2

 The `go-mongox` framework has two cores, one core is the generics-based **collection** form, and the other core is the **builder** constructor.